webplatform/docs/css/properties/display/index.md

 }}{{CSS Property Value
 |Data Type=inline-grid
 |Description=Behaves like an inline element for laying out content in the grid model.
 This is a grid box model value (an experimental tag in CSS 3.0).
-}}{{CSS Property Value
-|Data Type=run-in
-|Description=The behavior depends on the following conditions:

-* If the run-in box contains a block box, same as block.
-* If a block box follows the run-in box, the run-in box becomes the first inline box of the block box.
-* If an inline box follows, the run-in box becomes a block box. .
-}}{{CSS Property Value
-|Data Type=ruby
-|Description=Specifies that an element defines a '''ruby''' structure.
-This and the following values are from the [http://go.microsoft.com/fwlink/p/?linkid{{=}}203763 CSS3 Ruby Module].
-This value only applies to the supported ruby elements, '''rt''' and '''ruby'''.
-}}{{CSS Property Value
-|Data Type=ruby-base
-|Description=Specifies that an element defines a ruby base.
-This value only applies to the supported ruby elements, '''rt''' and '''ruby'''.
-}}{{CSS Property Value
-|Data Type=ruby-text
-|Description=Specifies that an element defines a '''ruby text'''.
-This value only applies to the supported ruby elements, '''rt''' and '''ruby'''.
-}}{{CSS Property Value
-|Data Type=ruby-base-container
-|Description=Specifies a container for one or more ruby base elements.
-This value only applies to the supported ruby elements, '''rt''' and '''ruby'''.
-}}{{CSS Property Value
-|Data Type=ruby-text-container
-|Description=Specifies a container for one or more ruby text elements.
-This value only applies to the supported ruby elements, '''rt''' and '''ruby'''.
-}}{{CSS Property Value
-|Data Type=-ms-flexbox
-|Description=Internet Explorer 10.
-Specifies a block-level flexible box ("flexbox") container.
-For more information on flexbox containers, see [[css/flexbox|Flexible Box ("Flexbox") Layout]].
-}}{{CSS Property Value
-|Data Type=-ms-inline-flexbox
-|Description=Internet Explorer 10.
-Specifies an inline-level flexible box ("flexbox") container.
-For more information on flexbox containers, see [[css/flexbox|Flexible Box ("Flexbox") Layout]].
-}}{{CSS Property Value
-|Data Type=-ms-grid
-|Description=Internet Explorer 10.
-Specifies a block-level Grid element.
-For more information on grid layout, see Grid Layout.
-}}{{CSS Property Value
-|Data Type=-ms-inline-grid
-|Description=Internet Explorer 10.
-Specifies an inline-level Grid element.
-For more information on grid layout, see Grid Layout.
 }}
 }}
 {{Examples_Section